citiususc/DepPattern/README.md

 The set of dependency relationships used by the 5 grammars can be consulted and modified in the corresponding configuration file: `grammars/grammar-devel-LING/dependencies.conf`.

-Morpho-syntactic information is provided by a POS tagger, in CitiusTools.
+Morpho-syntactic information is provided by the POS tagger, also included in [Linguakit](https://github.com/citiususc/Linguakit) .

 ### FULL ANALYSIS (flag -fa):
 Option -fa gives rise to a full represention of the output triples.
 Each triple is associated with two pieces of information: morpho-syntactic features of both the head and the dependent.